Mebe – The Minimalistic Elixir Blog Engine

 NOTE: Mebe is still at an early stage of development.
-There are no releases so you will have to build it yourself and the user’s guide is still a work in progress.
+There are no official releases so you will have to build it yourself and the user’s guide is still a work in progress.
 If you don’t want to spend time debugging crash traces, I don’t recommend trying it out just yet.
-If you do try it and find bugs, I will appreciate all reports either here in the comments or on the BitBucket project repository.
+If you do try it and find bugs, I will appreciate all reports either here in the comments or on the GitLab project repository.

 How does it work?